List of actors with two or more Academy Awards in acting categories

+There have been thirteen actors/actresses cumulatively (six and seven, respectively) who have won at least one Academy Award for a leading performance and another for a supporting performance, in various sequences.
 While there is no restriction on a performer winning the Best Actor/Actress and Best Supporting Actor/Actress awards in the same year for two roles in two movies, this has yet to happen—although there have been occasions where performers have been nominated for both in the same year.